minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 - Use ImGui, nlohmann/json, and spdlog as documented.
 - Use short includes (e.g., `#include "enums/VisualBlockTypes.hpp"`).
 - Follow established folder structure for enums, interfaces, and types.
 - All `.cpp` files in `src/` are automatically included in the build by CMake.
 You do not need to manually update CMakeLists.txt when adding new source files to `src/`.
+- When adding or changing code in any file, always follow the existing structure, formatting, and conventions present in that file.
+Do not introduce inconsistent organization, style, or layout.

 8. **Change Management:**